 Estrogen receptors?
 Very cool since perimenopause (crazy flux in estrogen) is what brought us to this line of study, to begin with (check out that story here).

 The researchers then turn to the Drosophila, the fly used in so many longevity experiments.

 Berberine was found to extend life span and energy:

 Life span Berberine (1 mM) increased mean (by 27%), median (by 57%) and maximum (by 78%) life span of flies.

-The study showed this effect was due to a pathway that involved tryptophan to kynurenine which is known to associated with aging.
+The study showed this effect was due to a pathway that involved tryptophan to kynurenine which is known to associate with aging.

 There's a chemical called IDO which results from the tryptophan to kynurenine process.

 It's been directly tied to aging and cancer (as well as AMPK).

 Berberine's effect here?